GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 The first FIDO2 CoA included eight agencies either actively piloting a solution or evolving a pilot to their entire production community.
 The pilots had a combination of platform authentications like [Windows Hello for Business](https://playbooks.idmanagement.gov/playbooks/whfb/) and Apple FaceID and roaming authenticators like Yubico Yubikey or WebAuthN authenticators.
 There are six main lessons learned from the first FIDO2 CoA cohort.

-1. Agencies need a holistic authenticator strategy to stop handling exception use cases.
+1. Agencies need a holistic authenticator strategy to prevent password exception policies.
 There is not a single authenticator type that works across all authentication patterns and is phishing-resistant.
 Agencies must be comfortable with alternative, phishing-resistant authenticators like FIDO2 to replace exception policy alternatives.
-2. FIDO2 is a commercial standard becoming as ubiquitous as a password as more devices and browsers natively support them.
+2. FIDO2 is a commercial standard and is an option in most modern identity platforms.
 This creates muscle memory in users that leverage the same commercial standard on government devices, improving their experience.
 3. FIDO2 platform authenticators provide a more straightforward and cost-efficient approach to a passwordless journey than other authenticator types.
 Biometric options such as face and finger recognition are included in FIDO2 without needing 3rd party middleware or additional readers, but they depend on operating systems and device support.
 An agency may face challenges leveraging a platform authenticator when operating cross-platform identity and collaboration solutions such as Okta and Microsoft Office 365.
 4. Agencies may already have the tools to deploy FIDO2 and not know it.
 If you’re using a FedRAMP identity tool such as Azure Active Directory, Okta, or Ping Identity, they already natively support FIDO2.
 Potentially, no extra cost for platform authenticators.
 5. Plan and produce user guidance and user adoption campaigns.
 One of the biggest challenges in deploying new technology is ensuring you don’t lose your users on the journey.
-Hold office hours, ask me anything sessions, or have on-demand videos to help users transition to new tools.
+Hold office hours, ask me anything sessions, and have on-demand videos and email campaigns providing users with guides to help users transition to new tools and understand the broader vision of the organization's security goals.
 See the user experience section of the Windows Hello for Business Playbook as an example.
 6. The FIDO2 standard, and specifically WebAuthN, is an internet-based service using APIs.
 It requires a connected device and may not work in low or no-bandwidth environments.
 Cached credentials and refresh tokens can become a challenge to troubleshoot and manage.

 # The Passwordless Journey

-An agency's journey toward a passwordless future normally starts with a pilot.
+An agency's journey toward a passwordless future for users starts with a pilot.
 Follow these three steps from the FIDO2 CoA to plan and execute a successful FIDO2 pilot.

 1. [Step 1 - Recognize authentication patterns and use cases](#step-1---recognize-authentication-patterns-and-use-cases), where your agency uses an exception authenticator.
 2. [Step 2 - Identify available solutions](#step-2---identify-available-solutions) which may include procuring security keys.